MahyaKaramad/wine-type-classifier/README.md

-# SEP 785 Final Project: Wine Classification using Machine Learning
+# Wine Classification using Machine Learning

 ## **Overview**
 This project applies machine learning techniques to classify **Red** and **White** wines based on the **UCI Wine Quality Dataset**.
 The dataset combines red and white wine data, and the classification task is to distinguish between the two wine types.
 The performance of three machine learning algorithms is evaluated: